betterscientificsoftware/bssw.io/CuratedContent/CMakeTutorialAndReferenceResources.md

 <!--deck text start-->
 The CMake meta-build system is a large and powerful set of tools to create cross-platform builds from source for C, C++, Fortran and many other compiled programming languages.
-CMake continues to rapidly evolve and best practices can change from year to year (and even from release to release in some cases).
+CMake continues to rapidly evolve and best practices in its use are changing almost as rapidly.
 Here we provide links and descriptions for the best tutorial and reference materials that exist for CMake to help stay on the forefront of effective CMake usage.
 <!--deck text end-->